lsaffre/blog/docs/about/friends.rst

 Leena
 -----

-Is the first woman in the world who managed to follow the :ref:`lino.dev`.
+Is the first woman in the world who followed the :ref:`lino.dev`.
 She lives in California.

 .. _grigorij: